Oliver-makes-code/doggo/README.md

 ## Project status

-The project is currently in a prototyping stage.
+The project is currently in the prototyping stage.